caracciobreno/go-api-demo/README.md

 **Authentication**

-As previously mentioned, the API has 2 mandatory query parameters for every request, **username** and **password**, not providing these will lead to requests being rejected.
+As previously mentioned, the API uses the Basic HTTP authentication header for every request, an example of header looks like this: `Authorization: Basic YnJlbm86MTIzNA==`

 #### /me
   - **GET**: returns the balance of the current user.